-- 1. Does the proposal clearly identify the water resources problem to be addressed? - 2.
-Does the proposal characterize the seriousness of the identified problem relative to other water resources problems? - 3.
-Does the proposed research clearly focus on finding a solution to the problem and/or a significant and identifiable element of the problem? - 4.
-Will successful completion of the research make a significant contribution to the solution of the problem? - 5.
-Does the proposed work provide for the involvement and training of students? - 6.
-Does the proposed work have widespread applicability to state and regional problems as contrasted to being site specific? - 7.
-Is the proposal likely to lead to additional and more substantial funding from other sources? - 8.
+- 1. Does the proposal address one of the FY 2016 priority categories? - 2.
+Does the proposal clearly identify a water resources problem related to a priority category? - 3.
+Does the proposal characterize the seriousness of the identified problem relative to other water resources problems? - 4.
+Does the proposed research clearly focus on finding a solution to the problem and/or a significant and identifiable element of the problem? - 5.
+Will successful completion of the research make a significant contribution to the solution of the problem? - 6.
+Does the proposed work provide for the involvement and training of students? - 7.
+Does the proposed work have widespread applicability to state and regional problems as contrasted to being site specific? - 8.
+Is the proposal likely to lead to additional and more substantial funding from other sources? - 9.
 On a scale of 1 to 100, how would you rate the overall quality of this proposal?